libgraviton/AuditTrackingBundle/README.md

 ## Inner Auditing tool bundle
 This tool is meant to run as a hidden service in order to know what each user request or modifies.
-It will not limit nor interfere with the users request but only store the changes and data recived.
+It will not limit nor interfere with the users request but only store the changes and data received.
+* x-header-audit-thread → id-string-uuid
+* Api to list thread: /auditing/?eq(thread,string:id-string-uuid)`

 ### version
-* 0.0.1-BETA: 2016/09/19 Basic auditing enabled by default.
-Testing fase start.
+* `v0.0.1`: 2016/09/22 First version with basic auditing enabled by default, collection changes.

 #### Configuration

-In the folder `AuditTracking/Resources/config/` you can find a file called `parameters.yml` where you can turn on or off logs.
+* Need Graviton ^v0.77.0, so ModelEvent is fired on Document Updates.
+* Setup configuration in `AuditTracking/Resources/config/parameters.yml`.

 ```yml
 parameters: